 Rinsing the Dark Dye

-Once the dark dye has processed for about 30 minutes, you do want to rinse it out, but since you’re going to dye the lower part of your extensions and you want that part of the hair to be dry and rinsing your extensions will make all of it wet.
-To avoid that, you can take a paper towel and wet it and dampened all the dyed part of the extensions and that stops the dye from processing further and the lower part of the extensions will still be dry.
+Once the dark dye has been processed for about 30 minutes, you do want to rinse it out, but since you’re going to dye the lower part of your extensions and you want that part of the hair to be dry and rinsing your extensions will make all of it wet.
+To avoid that, you can take a paper towel and wet it and dampen all the dyed parts of the extensions, and that stops the dye from processing further, and the lower part of the extensions will still be dry.

 Preparing the Toner

 Now it’s time to prepare the toner for the lower part of your hair extensions.
-Take the measuring cup and measure how much toner you have and then you will need double the amount of developer.
-Because the ratio is 2 to 1, it’s basically one part toner and two parts developer.
-Mix the two together in a bowl.
+Take the measuring cup and measure how much toner you have, and then you will need to double the amount of developer.
+Because the ratio is 2 to 1, it’s one part toner and two parts developer.
+Mix the two in a bowl.

 Toning Hair Extensions

-Toning the extensions is really easy.
-Take a clean dye brush and brush in the toner in the rest of the hair.
-Make sure it’s well saturated and that you don’t have any patches of color that are not dyed.
-If your extensions are very thick, you should dye them in layers to get all the color in more easily.
+Toning the extensions is easy.
+Take a clean dye brush and brush in the toner for the rest of the hair.
+Make sure it’s well-saturated and that you don’t have any patches of color that are not dyed.
+If your extensions are very thick, you should dye them in layers to get all the colors in more easily.
 You can also use your hands (while wearing the gloves) and massage the color in.
 Make sure to repeat the process on the other side of the weft.
 After you’ve finished with the dyeing, you should way from 10-15 minutes for the toner to set.

-To rinse, use a sulfate-free, color safe shampoo.
+To rinse, use a sulfate-free, color-safe shampoo.
 Put it on your hands and lightly rub the extensions to clean them.
 Don’t be too rough with them because you don’t want to cause any knots or anything like that.
 Make sure you thoroughly wash out all of the dye.
 Once that is rinsed out, add the conditioner on the extensions.
-Focus it mainly on the mid points down to avoid it being to greasy on the root area.
+The focus is mainly on the midpoints down to avoid it being too greasy on the root area.
 Now that you’re done with rinsing the hair, you can finally get to styling it and seeing how the color turned out!

 Styling the Hair

 That’s it, now you have awesome ombre extensions!
-The process is really not that complicated and the results are great and it also saves you a lot of time and money because you don’t have to get your hair professionally dyed in a salon.
+The process is really not that complicated, and the results are great, it also saves you a lot of time and money because you don’t have to get your hair professionally dyed in a salon.

-Your natural hair is always beautiful, but here are many occasions, like parties, or Halloween, when you would like to have a different hairstyle or hair color but you don’t want it to be permanent.
+Your natural hair is always beautiful, but there are many occasions, like parties, or Halloween, when you would like to have a different hairstyle or hair color but you don’t want it to be permanent.
 That’s why temporary hair dyeing is very popular.
-There are many different ways you get different temporary hair colors and some work great while others not so much.
-It’s important to note that temporary hair colors dye your hair temporary which means the color will wash out and get back to your natural hair color.
+There are many different ways you get different temporary hair colors, and some work great while others do not so much.
+It’s important to note that temporary hair colors dye your hair temporarily, which means the color will wash out and get back to your natural hair color.

-With permanent dyes, there’s no going back and the color is there to stay.
+With permanent dyes, there’s no going back, and the color is there to stay.
 There are also terms like semi-permanent hair color and demi-permanent hair color.
-Demi- permanent means that is less permanent and it last for about 12-24 washes.
+Demi-permanent means that it is less permanent and it lasts for about 12-24 washes.
 It works great if you want a color that’s similar to your natural hair color or darker, but it doesn’t work so well if you want a lighter shade.
-Semi-permanent hair color is similar to demi-permanent and it can enhance your natural hair color, making it shinier.
-It can also help with covering up grays or as a touch up for your permanent hair dye so you don’t have to visit the hair saloon so often.
+Semi-permanent hair color is similar to demi-permanent, and it can enhance your natural hair color, making it shinier.
+It can also help with covering up grays or as a touch-up for your permanent hair dye, so you don’t have to visit the hair salon so often.

-The best way to temporary change your hair color is hair extensions.
-You don’t even have to temporary dye your hair to get excellent results.
-One of the great things is that you can literally pick any color you want or a couple of different colors and create the hairstyle that you want.
+The best way to temporarily change your hair color is with hair extensions.
+You don’t even have to temporarily dye your hair to get excellent results.
+One of the great things is that you can pick any color you want or a couple of different colors and create the hairstyle that you want.
 You can add cool highlights to your hair, create an ombre or balayage effect, or add some cool and trendy colors to your hair which is perfect for special occasions or parties.

 Clip In Hair Extensions

-Clip in hair extensions are probably the best choice if you simply want to change your color and hairstyle for a party or night out.
-Clip ins come in wefts that are easily installed, you don’t even have to go to the saloon because it’s easy to do yourself.
+Clip-in hair extensions are probably the best choice if you simply want to change your color and hairstyle for a party or night out.
+Clip-ins come in wefts that are easily installed; you don’t even have to go to the salon because it’s easy to do yourself.
 You can place them however you want in your hair and experiment to get the perfect hairstyle.

-Besides changing the color of your hair, hair extensions also add to the length of your hair which is another cool way to temporary change your hairstyle.
-After all is said and done, it will look like your natural hair and nobody will notice it’s not your real hair.
-When the party or the special occasion is over, you can simply take them out and your hair will be back to normal and of course, you can place them back in whenever you want.
+Besides changing the color of your hair, hair extensions also add to the length of your hair, which is another cool way to temporarily change your hairstyle.
+After all, once everything is said and done, it will look like your natural hair, and nobody will notice it’s not your real hair.
+When the party or the special occasion is over, you can simply take them out, and your hair will be back to normal, and of course, you can place them back in whenever you want.

-That’s why hair extensions are definitely the easiest and the safest way to temporary change your hair color.
-They don’t require any kind of dyeing or complicated hair treatments and you don’t do any damage to your hair.
+That’s why hair extensions are the easiest and the safest way to temporarily change your hair color.
+They don’t require any kind of dyeing or complicated hair treatments, and you don’t do any damage to your hair.
 Any kind of hair dyeing and coloring, even if it’s temporary and not permanent, can damage your hair.

 And most of the time, you won’t get the results you want.
-Temporary hair dyes are also very expensive and you would have to buy them each time you want to temporary change your hair color, while you can use the same extensions over and over again.
+Temporary hair dyes are also very expensive, and you would have to buy them each time you want to temporarily change your hair color, while you can use the same extensions over and over again.